itsx/ansible_loki/README.md

 Current machine states:

-docker01                   running (virtualbox)
+loki01                   running (virtualbox)
 ```

-If everything run has expected, you should be able to run docker command on the Vagrant instance.
+If everything run has expected, you should be able to access Grafana Web interface and manage the Loki datasource.

 #### Destroy